lookang/SYPTPython/README.md

 # SYPTPython
 - Python code for organisers
 - First version by Nic Wong [original coder's repository](https://github.com/not-even-wong)
+- output and data has been anonymised to just Lawrence etc... so you need to use your own data source

 ## Tournament Randomizer https://github.com/lookang/SYPTPython/blob/main/fight_matrix_randomiser.py